yt-project/yt/doc/source/cookbook/simple_plots.rst

 Off-Axis Slicing
 ~~~~~~~~~~~~~~~~

-A cutting plane allows you to slice at some angle that isn't aligned with the
+One can create slices from any arbitrary angle, not just those aligned with
-axes.
+the x,y,z axes.

 .. yt_cookbook:: aligned_cutting_plane.py